thekubeworld/iptables/README.md

   * [Resources](#Resources)

 # iptables
+About: kube-proxy uses iptables and here some notes from recent refresh on the topic

 - The userspace tool requires: `privileged user`
 - All commands executed via iptables are stored in memory, if the machine is rebooted the changes are lost.
 - `iptables-save` will output the rules in stdout or file
 - `iptables-restore` loads rules from a file in memory
+- `0/0` means any network and any mask

 To save the current rules running in memory:

 **RedHat**:
 ```# service iptables save```

-- 0/0 means any network and any mask

 ## Kernelspace
 See `netfilter`